pratyakshm/pratyakshm.com/content/_index.md

 # Pratyaksh Mehrotra

 Hello there!
-I am Pratyaksh Mehrotra a.k.a.
-Clippy and I like to tinker around with Windows in my free time.
+I'm Pratyaksh (a.k.a.
+Clippy) and I like to tinker around with Windows in my free time.

 I code... sometimes.
 Othertimes, you can find me listening to music, reading a book or watching a movie.